flowersincontrol/wallpapers/README.md

 ## Download
-Navigate to the directory or folder you would like wallpaper folder downloaded to.
+Navigate to the directory or folder you would like the wallpapers folder downloaded to.

 from there, download the repository with:
 ```